zwyeo/uChef-Microservice-ESD/README.md

 ## Kong Setup

-Access Konga interface via localhost:1337
+1. Access Konga interface via localhost:1337
-Login with any credentials
+2. Login with any credentials
+3. Click on dashboard on the left and create a new connection (Name = default, Kong Admin URL = http://kong:8001)
-Click on snapshots on the left
+4. Click on snapshots on the left
-Import from file
+5. Import from file
-Import Uchef Kong.json file in the main folder
+6. Import Uchef Kong.json file in the main folder
-Click on details after file is imported
+7. Click on details after file is imported
-Click restore
+8. Click restore
-Tick all the checkboxes
+9. Tick all the checkboxes
-Click Import Objects
+10. Click Import Objects

 ### Required dependencies
 ***Ensure that all dependencies are installed before running docker-compose build***